uw-fhir/CDS-Hooks-Tutorial/tutorial.md

 1. Report on obesity-related health issues at the point of care
 2. Provide feedback to the patient on how their health stacks up with their peers
-3. Allow patient to be easily recruited as a participants into a large-scale longitudinal obesity study
+3. Allow patients to be easily recruited as participants into a large-scale longitudinal obesity study

 In this specific scenario, patient **Lisa P. Coleman** is visiting her physician.
 The physician diagnoses her with **Hypertensive disorder**, and is prescribing **Lopressor** to treat her high blood pressure.